Skip to main content

 Care Guide

-Plant in full sun to partial shade in consistently moist to wet soil with a pH of 5.5–7.0.
-Space 8–12 inches (20–30 cm) apart.
+Sited in full sun to partial shade in consistently moist to wet soil at pH 5.5-7.0.
+Spaced 8-12 inches (20-30 cm) apart.
 Tolerates standing water to 2 inches (5 cm) deep.
-In rain gardens, plant in the lowest moisture zone.
-Water regularly — do not allow to dry out.
-Feed lightly with a balanced fertiliser in spring.
-Monitor spread — remove rooting stem sections at border edges to contain colony expansion.
-In the Pacific Northwest, the species thrives in the moist conditions and may self-seed prolifically near water features.
+In rain gardens, planted in the lowest moisture zone.
+Watered regularly; the species is not allowed to dry out.
+Fed lightly with a balanced fertilizer in spring.
+Spread is monitored; rooting stem sections at border edges are removed to contain colony expansion.
+In the Pacific Northwest, the species thrives in moist conditions and may self-seed prolifically near water features.

 Pruning

-Shear back by half after the first flush of bloom to encourage a fresh flush of foliage and flowers in late summer.
-Cut back dead or tattered growth in late autumn.
-In spring, remove any winter-damaged stems.
-Division every 2–3 years keeps colonies vigorous.
+Sheared back by half after the first flush of bloom to encourage a fresh flush of foliage and flowers in late summer.
+Dead or tattered growth is cut back in late autumn.
+In spring, winter-damaged stems are removed.
+Division every 2-3 years keeps colonies vigorous.

 Pruning Schedule